 If this story sounds familiar, I recommend you to try Vitamin B3.
 I recommend Niacinamide over Niacin, as although both are Vitamin B3, the study and the type of Vitamin B3 I used was Niacinamide.

-Maybe Niacin will work too, but I’m not sure, and I also know that Niacin provides red flushing side effects in many people.
+Maybe plain Niacin will work too, but I’m not sure, and I also know that Niacin provides red flushing side effects in many people.

 Not Sure What I’m Talking About?

 The phrase staph infection is usually used somewhat vaguely to describe staphylococcus bacteria.
 When it is a skin infection, it’s called cellulitis, but if it enters deeper layers under the skin, it’s referred to as fasciitis and involves bone, muscle, and other tissue beneath the skin.